Meet the Artist . . .Feathersmith : Natalie Mitchell

 The Jones Museum Project : Moundville, Alabama

-Natalie was recently honored with a commission to make a feather
+Natalie was honored with a commission to make a feather

 blanket for the Jones Archaeological Museum in Moundville, Alabama,